-Riga in Latvia is a great place for a city break.
-With lots of history and things to do, great restaurants and a cute Old Town it is a perfect place to visit for 24-48 hours.
+Riga is the capital of Latvia and part of the Baltic countries.
+The city is a great place for a city break with plenty of history, things to do, great restaurants and a cute Old Town.
 During my visit, I spent two nights in the city, so I am going to tell you things you could see and do as well as places you could eat within the same amount of time.

 During a short trip to Riga here are some of the things you could see and do around the city: